Domigome/Google-Sheets-Logging/README.md

    *Note:  Nothing will happen when you click run but you must do that once before continuing.*

+## Testing from your computer (ex. using Postman www.postman.com)

+1. Create a new 'Collection' Select 'POST' and enter the webapp URL obtained in step 7 when deployed.
+2. Below click on tab 'Body' (instead of the default tab postman uses, which is the tab 'params').
+Then choose type 'Raw' and int he dropdown 'JSON'.
+3. Paste following JSON test code:
+''{
+  "command": "insert_row",
+  "sheet_name": "Sheet1",
+  "values": "1,2,3"
+}''
+4. Click 'SEND'
+5. Should return 'Success' and the Sheet will be updated.

 ## Instructions for ESP8266